hashicorp/terraform/website/docs/cli/workspaces/index.html.md

 - _Most_ [remote state backends](/docs/language/settings/backends/index.html)

 When using remote state, the set of available workspaces is shared, but the name of the currently selected workspace is only saved locally.
-So everyone sees the same workspaces available, but can work independently on a given workspace.
+Everyone sees the same workspaces available, but can work independently on a given workspace.

 ## When to Use or Not Use Workspaces